What You Need to Know About Character and Fitness

 The APH is a comprehensive questionnaire comprised of 58 questions pertaining to an applicant’s identification, background, education, employment history, school discipline, business involvement, participation in civil litigation, financial history, general fitness, history of mental health and substance dependency, and criminal history.
 Suppose you have blemishes in your personal or academic history.
 In that case, it is critical you seek the advice of a skillful and experienced attorney who can review your application before you submit your APH to the State Bar of Michigan.

-While an applicant’s candor is necessary, particular disclosures may call into question an applicant’s character and fitness to practice law.
+While an applicant’s candor is necessary, particular disclosures may raise questions about an applicant’s character and fitness to practice law.

 The district committee hearing is comprised of three attorneys from the applicant’s county of residence.
 The applicant has the burden of proving by clear and convincing evidence they possess the requisite character and fitness to practice law.
 Applicants should be prepared to address the issues highlighted in their letter candidly.

 The district committee hearing is recorded.
-After the conclusion of the hearing, the applicant will receive a written recommendation issued by the district committee.
-The recommendation can be either a positive recommendation or a negative recommendation.
+After the hearing’s conclusion, the district committee issues a written recommendation to the applicant, which can be either positive or negative.

 Standing Committee Hearing